 Contact us 0300 303 3989

-There are two types of contraceptive coil, one that uses hormones and one that doesn’t.
-This page is about the copper coil (IUD), click here for information and advice about the hormonal coil (IUS).
+There are two types of contraceptive intrauterine devices (IUDs), also known as coils.
+There is one that uses hormones and one that doesn’t.
+This page is about the copper IUD (Cu-IUD), click here for information and advice about the hormonal (IUD).

-A copper coil is an intrauterine device (IUD).
-It is a small plastic and copper contraceptive device that is fitted into your uterus (womb).
+The copper IUD, or Cu-IUD is a small plastic and copper contraceptive device that is fitted into your uterus (womb).
 It has two threads that hang down to enable you to check that it is in place and to allow your doctor to remove it at a later date.
-The IUD is also known as the coil.
 It stops you from getting pregnant by slowly releasing copper, which prevents sperm from surviving in your cervix, uterus or fallopian tubes.
 It may also stop fertilised eggs from implanting in the womb.

-A copper coil IUD is 99% effective at preventing pregnancy and can last for 5 or 10 years depending on the type.
-It can also be fitted as a form of emergency contraception up to 5 days after unprotected sex.
+A copper IUD is 99% effective at preventing pregnancy and can last for 5 or 10 years depending on the type.
+It can also be fitted as a form of emergency contraception up to 5 days after unprotected sex, sometimes later depending on your cycle.
 It starts working as soon as it is fitted and your fertility will return to normal as soon as it is removed.
 Occasionally, the IUD can be pushed out by your uterus, or it can move which would stop it from working.
 This doesn’t happen very often and staff at your Devon Sexual Health clinic will show you how to check so you know it’s in the right place.

-Most women can use the copper coil IUD, including those who are HIV positive.
-It is especially popular with young women.
-When you come in and see us, we will ask about your medical history and whether you have had any illnesses or complications just to check if the IUD is suitable for you.
-If you are already pregnant, have problems with your uterus or cervix or have an untreated STI then we may advise you about other methods of contraception.
+Most women can use the copper IUD.
+When you come in and see us, we will ask about your medical history and whether you have had any illnesses or complications just to check if the copper IUD is suitable for you.
+If we feel the copper IUD is unsuitable for you, we will advise you about other methods of contraception.
 Everyone’s different so please come in and have a chat.

-You can get an IUD fitted at any of our Devon Sexual Health clinics.
+You can get a copper IUD fitted at most of our Devon Sexual Health clinics.
 An IUD can only be fitted by a specially trained doctor or nurse.

-You can find out more information about having a coil fitted here:
+You can find out more information about having a copper IUD fitted here:

 Are there any side effects?